Citation, DOI, disclosures and article data

 subarachnoid space over the cerebral hemispheres: can be very large

-spinal forms: associated with concomitant intracranial involvement 4
+spinal forms: usually associated with concomitant intracranial involvement 4

 Each stage has fairly distinctive imaging features although there is no sharp demarcation between later stages.